 - tours where presenters are paying a guaranteed fee to the applicant (please see opportunities through OAC’s

-- music videos and high cost audio/visual productions for the purposes of future dissemination (for example,
+- music videos and high cost audio/visual productions for the purposes of future dissemination that are not part of the proposed project (for example,

 - performances given as part of religious services